15 Best Running Trails In Colorado Springs You Can Visit Today

 4. Lower Columbine Trail

-A much easier trail than the last, the Lower Columbine Trail is another excellent trail within the vicinity of Colorado Springs.
+A much easier trail than the last, the Lower Columbine Trail is another excellent running spot near Colorado Springs.

 And is perfect for those looking for a trail with a relatively low elevation gain, as the gain on this trail is only 94 meters!